Why Privately Homeschool

 Charter schools are prohibited by law from purchasing religious materials, and they are prohibited from allowing religious materials to be used in their programs even if those materials are purchased by parents or others.
 Parents of any public school student may supplement their children’s education with Christian materials, but this must be done outside of regular school time.

 Some charter school administrators have claimed that since parents are not employees of the charter school, parents can provide and use their own Christian curriculum.
-These administrators usually suggest that the parent not report any religious books being used, and not have their children make any references to religious doctrine, or Scripture, or Christ in any assignments being turned in.
-It is either the administrator or the parent that has to withhold the reporting of the religious material because, as we have seen above, it is against the law to teach the material.
+These administrators will suggest that the parent not report any religious material being used, and not have their children make any references to religious doctrine, or Scripture, or Christ in any assignments being turned in to their Education Specialist (ES).
+It is either the administrator or the parent that has to lie when reporting the religious material because, as we have seen above, it is against the law to teach the material.

 What does this teach children?
 It teaches them to lie.
 (Luke 17:1-2) It teaches them a utilitarian mindset–that the ends justify the means.
 It teaches them to keep quiet about their belief in God and His Word and their hope of salvation in Jesus Christ when it suits their financial interests and convenience.
 On the other hand, using materials based on a worldview that isn’t biblical teaches children to compartmentalize their life and to be dualistic in their worldview–to believe that God’s Word does not speak to every area of life.